 Each CTU/CRS laboratory should have documented procedures for handling and processing of specimens to be used in DAIDS-sponsored clinical trials.
-Such information will often be detailed in the SSP.
-In addition, each laboratory is required to utilize the Laboratory Data Management System (LDMS) for collection, testing (specific to HIV RNA if protocol required), storage, and labeling of certain biological samples identified by the HPTN LC for each HPTN protocol, as described below.
-Each CTU/CRS should ensure that the laboratory has enough freezer space for storage of protocol related aliquots.
-Samples will be stored on site unless requested for shipment or destruction.
+Such information will often be detailed in the Laboratory SSP Manual.
+In addition, each CTU/CRS laboratory is required to utilize the LDMS for collection, testing (specific to HIV RNA if protocol required), storage, and labeling of certain biological samples identified by the HPTN LC for each HPTN protocol, as described below.
+Each CTU/CRS should ensure that the laboratory has enough freezer space for storage of protocol related aliquots as per protocol requirements.
+Samples will be stored locally unless requested for shipment or destruction.